stellio-hub/stellio-docs/docs/admin/enabling_timescale_compression.md

 ### Data storage

-Enabling timescale compression can help reduce the size taken by the temporal instances by up to 80% for huge chunk size.
+Enabling TimescaleDB compression can help reduce the size taken by the temporal instances by up to 80% for huge chunk size.

 ### Endpoint response time

 #### Basic consumption (GET /entities)

 The basic consumptions endpoints are not impacted by the temporal data compression.

-#### Temporal Consumption (Get /temporal)
+#### Temporal Consumption (GET /temporal)

-Compression as a really low impact on temporal data consumption.
+Compression has a really low impact on temporal data consumption.
-We have seen a 12-20 ms increased time for temporal get request when enabling temporal data compression. example of request impact :
+We have noticed a 12-20 ms increased time for temporal consumption requests when enabling temporal data compression.

+Example of request impact :
- - get 100 entities with lastn=1 :  130ms → 147ms (13%)
+ - get 100 entities with lastN=1 :  130ms → 147ms (13%)
- - get 200 entities with lastn=1 :  201ms → 214ms (6%)
+ - get 200 entities with lastN=1 :  201ms → 214ms (6%)
  - get 100 entities with all data:  1030ms → 1051ms (2%)

 #### Provision of recent data

 Data more recent than the interval specified in add_columnstore_policy is not compressed.
 This means that compression has no impact on inserting new values or modifying recent data.

 ####  Provision and modification of old data

 If you insert or modify data within a compressed chunk (i.e., older data), you may experience performance impacts on your requests.
 The impact depends directly on the size of the chunk being modified.

 Example of request impact on a large chunk:
  - Updating a temporal instance: 23 ms → 207 ms